benpinter88/weathergov-python/README.md

 ### Terminal Application
 - Fetches and displays weather forecasts for a specified location directly in the terminal.
 - Utilizes GeoPy to convert location names to geographical coordinates.
 [GeoPy](https://geopy.readthedocs.io/en/stable/#)
 - Retrieves weather forecast data using the [National Weather Service API](https://weather-gov.github.io/api/general-faqs)
+- Step 1: we get the weather Grid URL based on latitude, longitude `https://api.weather.gov/points/{lat},{lon}.`
+- Step 2: get the forecast data json from the Grid URL we got in step 1 from the metadata.

 ### Web Application
 - Code mainly lifted from terminal application